Independent research for an age of transition.

 June 9, 2026

-The inaugural HSI Salon.
-Private convening of operators, scholars, and founding patrons across the four pillars.
+The first HSI Salon: a private convening in Manhattan of operators, scholars, and founding patrons across the four pillars, anchored to the inaugural Horizon Scan.

 London